phetsims/energy-skate-park/doc/implementation-notes.md

 many times.
 SkaterStates are created or modified in these calculations so that observable Skater Properties can be set once after all calculations are complete.
 And so many SkaterStates can be created in a single model step.

-A SkaterSample contains SkaterState information at a point in time (where the time is specified) as well as other Properties that support visualization of this data in data plots or other.
-SkaterSample data *can* be changed, for instance when changing the reference height the energy components of the SkaterSample can change.
+A EnergySkateParkDataSample contains SkaterState information at a point in time (where the time is specified) as well as other
+Properties that support visualization of this data in data plots or other.
+EnergySkateParkDataSample data *can* be changed, for instance when changing the reference height the energy components of the EnergySkateParkDataSample can change.

 ## View
 EnergySkateParkScreenView is the entry point for the view.
 It uses a ModelViewTransform2 with a mapped point and inverted y.